-All English Language Learners receive their primary core curricular instruction through the regular program.
-As a supplement to regular classroom instruction, ELL students receive regularly scheduled instruction in English as a Second Language, with emphasis on English language acquisition skills.
-As students test into the ESL program, they are scheduled in ESL classes and tutorial sessions, through pull-out, and/or push-in/inclusion.
-Students are served by ESL teachers and content area/mainstream teachers.
+All English Learners (EL) receive their primary core curricular instruction through the regular academic program.
+As a supplement to regular classroom instruction, EL students receive regularly scheduled instruction in English as a Second Language, with emphasis on English language acquisition skills.
+As students test into the ESL program, they are scheduled in ESL classes and language acquisition sessions, through pull-out, and/or push-in/inclusion.
+Students are served by certified teachers, ESL and content area/mainstream teachers.

 Initially, emphasis of the K-5 ESL program is on teaching "survival" language, following directions and basic conversational English.
-Support and assistance are provided for ELL students in core curricular content for the regular program; but the ESL program does not take the place of regular classroom instruction.
-At the elementary and middle school levels, students are grouped according to their proficiency levels in order to individualize instruction as much as possible in a tutorial program.
+Support and assistance are provided for EL students in core curricular content for the regular program; but the ESL program does not take the place of regular classroom instruction.
+At the elementary and middle school levels, students are grouped according to their English language proficiency levels in order to individualize language acquisition instruction as much as possible.
 The level of English language proficiency and the individual needs of students determine the frequency and duration of ESL instruction.
 At the high school level, students are scheduled into an ESL class, which also counts as a language credit toward graduation.
-Currently the District employs 11 certified teachers, with ESL endorsements, to serve over 430 English Learners in the District.
-The District also employs one paraprofessional to assist ESL teachers.

-The academic needs of ELL students are met through a variety of educational strategies with emphasis placed on the development of listening, speaking, reading, and writing.
-ESL teachers utilize Pearson's Keys to Learning resources for explicit and focused instruction to promote language proficiency and reading comprehension in grades 5 -12 for academic vocabulary acquisition and transferable cross-curricular academic skills.
+Currently the district employs 17 certified teachers, with ESL endorsements and 8 tutors to serve over 690 English Learners in the district.
+The district also employs one paraprofessional to assist ESL teachers and work as a community outreach parent liaison.
+The academic needs of EL students are met through a variety of educational strategies with emphasis placed on the development of listening, speaking, reading, and writing.
+ESL teachers utilize Pearson's Keys to Learning resources for explicit and focused instruction to promote language proficiency and reading comprehension in grades 5 -12 for academic vocabulary acquisition and transferable crosscurricular academic skills.
 For more advanced EL students, the Keystone series is used.
-Elementary ELL students use an assortment of resources to include Pockets (K) and Pearson-Longman Cornerstone resources.
+Elementary EL students use an assortment of resources to include Pearson-Longman Cornerstone and Pockets resources.